aws-samples/aws-service-catalog-reference-architectures/README.md

 4. Leave _LaunchRoleName_ blank to allow CloudFormation to create the launchconstraint role for you.
     * The VPC and EC2 portfolios share the _SCEC2LaunchRole_; if you have already run a VPC or EC2 portfolio template, you should use the _LaunchRoleName_ output value of the first in the second's input.
 If you leave it blank you will get a role already exists error.
     * All other templates create their own launchconstraint role, you should leave the _LaunchRoleName_ blank unless you are using a pre-existing role which you have setup separately.
-5. Set the _LinkedRole1_ parameter to your _SCProvisioningRole_ name.
+5. Set the _LinkedRole1_ and _LinkedRole2_ parameters to any additional end user roles you may want to link to the Portfolio.
+6. Set the _CreateEndUsers_ parameter to No if you have already run a Portfolio stack from this repo (ServiceCatalogEndusers already exists).
-6. Change the _RepoRootURL_ parameter to your bucket's root url:
+7. Change the _RepoRootURL_ parameter to your bucket's root url:
   ```https://s3.amazonaws.com/[YOUR-BUCKET-NAME-HERE]/```

 ### AWS Service Catalog Product Launch